stineje/sky130_cds/README.md

 Repository for SKY130 Process Design Kit and Cadence Design System tools.

 **Sample Designs:**<br/>
 Right now there are two sample designs in the repository.
-One repository has a purely combinational design (mult.sv) and the other is a combination of combinational and sequential (mult_seq.sv).
+One is a purely combinational design (mult.sv) and the other is a combination of combinational and sequential (mult_seq.sv).
 Right now, the mult_seq design is set up but can be easily modified and changed, if needed.

 ![mult_seq](Images/mult_seq.png)